Wednesday, November 25, 2020

 There is also a piece by Wier on Rossetti's "Leaf from Leaf Christ Knows."
 It was first performed by the Choir of Well Cathedra in 2016:

-Leaf form Leaf Christ Knows, Judith Wier
+Leaf from Leaf Christ Knows, Judith Wier

 Original text from poem: